katerinanavab/webdocs/docs/unit03/notes302.md

 Bootstrap provides an easy way to create a stylized alert message box with its **alert** component.

 {:.highlight}
-Refer to Bootstrap's official documentation for more examples beyond those listed below: [📖 Alerts](https://getbootstrap.com/docs/5.3/components/alerts/)
+Refer to Bootstrap's official documentation on <a href="https://getbootstrap.com/docs/5.3/components/alerts//"><button type="button" name="button" class="btn">📖 Alerts</button></a> for more examples beyond those listed below.

 To create an alert box, use the `.alert` class along with one of the `.alert-*` classes to specify the kind of alert.